-In collaboration with the American Sexual Health Association (ASHA) and leading experts in women’s sexual health, we launched an unbranded education program called Find My Spark, which included the following:
+In collaboration with a leading women’s health advocacy organization and leading experts in women’s sexual health, we launched an unbranded education program called Find My Spark, which included the following:

 - National Harris poll about FSD/HSDD and its impact on women’s lives and relationships, with results revealed via press release at launch

 - FindMySpark.com, an educational website, in which SEM was implemented to target key demographics